OUT to Dance is no longer offering Hip Hop Dancing - but we love it anyway!

 As breaking, locking, and popping gained popularity in the 1980s, hip hop social dancing (party dancing) was starting to develop.
 These precursors to hip hop dancing are an example of the many dances that have appeared since hip hop developed into a distinct dance style.
 Like hip hop music, hip hop social dancing continues to change as new songs are released and new dances are created to accompany them.
 (Wikipedia.)

-Our OUT to Dance studio locations in West Roxbury and Roslindale are within twenty minutes of downtown Boston, Dorchester, Jamaica Plain, Hyde Park, Brighton, Allston, Roxbury, Brookline, Newton, Chestnut Hill, Dedham, Norwood, Needham, Westwood, Milton and Quincy; and within 25 to 35 minutes of Cambridge, Somerville, Arlington, Wellesley, Natick, Waltham, Braintree, Brockton, Stoughton, Canton, Foxboro, Weymouth and surrounding towns.
+When joining our other dance classes, note that the OUT to Dance studio locations in West Roxbury and Roslindale are within twenty minutes of downtown Boston, Dorchester, Jamaica Plain, Hyde Park, Brighton, Allston, Roxbury, Brookline, Newton, Chestnut Hill, Dedham, Norwood, Needham, Westwood, Milton and Quincy; and within 25 to 35 minutes of Cambridge, Somerville, Arlington, Wellesley, Natick, Waltham, Braintree, Brockton, Stoughton, Canton, Foxboro, Weymouth and surrounding towns.
 We are also less than an hour from Providence, Rhode Island, New Hampshire, and Central Mass.